-The financial statements of PHILGUARANTEE have been prepared in accordance with the Philippine Financial Reporting Standards (PFRSs) and applicable rules and regulations of the BSP.
-PFRSs are adopted by the Financial Reporting Standards Council (FRSC) from the pronouncements issued by the International Accounting Standards Board (IASB), and approved by the Philippine Board of Accountancy.
+The financial statements of PHILGUARANTEE have been prepared in accordance with the Philippine Financial Reporting Standards (PFRSs).
+PFRSs are issued by the Financial and Sustainability Reporting Standards Council (FSRSC), previously the Financial Reporting Standards Council (FRSC) until September 2022, and approved by the Philippine Board of Accountancy (BOA) based on International Financial Reporting Standards issued by the International Accounting Standards Board (IASB).

-As a GOCC classified as a Commercial Public Sector Entity (CPSE), the Corporation is required to adopt the PFRS as its applicable financial reporting framework pursuant to Commission on Audit (COA) Circular No.

-2015-003 dated April 16, 2015, as modified under COA Circular No. 2022-003 dated January 24, 2022.
-Likewise, BSP Circular No. 494 dated September 20, 2005, as reiterated in BSP Circular No. 1011 dated August 14, 2018, mandates BSP-supervised financial institutions to adopt in all respects the PFRS in the preparation of its audited financial statements for financial reporting.
+As a GOCC classified as a Commercial Public Sector Entity (CPSE), the Corporation is required to adopt the PFRSs as its applicable financial reporting framework pursuant to Commission on Audit (COA) Circular No. 2015-003 dated April 16, 2015, as modified under COA Circular No. 2022-003 dated January 24, 2022.
+Likewise, BSP Circular No. 494 dated September 20, 2005, as reiterated in BSP Circular No. 1011 dated August 14, 2018, mandates BSP-supervised financial institutions to adopt in all respects the PFRSs in the preparation of its audited financial statements for financial reporting.